-To the White fauxminist women for Trump, I’m so done with y’all.
+To the fauxminist women for Trump, I’m so done with y’all.

 I’ve never felt so betrayed, horrified and disappointed by a group of people in my life.
 Today, I feel like you slit my soul’s throat with your knife of privileged indifference.

-53 percent of you voted for one of the most sexist, misogynistic, bigoted men in the history of American politics, leaving our reproductive rights and large swaths of American people in grave danger.
+In particular, of the white women who voted in this election, 53 percent checked the ballot for one of the most sexist, misogynistic, bigoted men in the history of American politics, leaving our reproductive rights and large swaths of American people in grave danger.

-Perhaps I’ve been living under a rock for the last few years, or perhaps I’ve been operating under the guise of misplaced faith in you.
+Perhaps I’ve been living under a rock for the last few years, or perhaps I’ve been operating under the guise of misplaced faith.
 But here I am, the day after, and I want to scream at this pain and betrayal I’m feeling.